Faces of Morocco (c) Ilan Wittenberg Casablanca to Marrakech

 I visited Dunedin in the Autumn of 2018 attending the Photographic Society or New Zealand National convention.
 The Tunnel Beach field trip looked promising so I was out by 6am together with twenty other photographers hoping for good weather.

-We arrived on-site before sunrise and went down the steep path in pitch darkness.
+We arrived at Tunnel Beach just before sunrise and went down the steep path in pitch darkness.
 I picked a location to start shooting but when daylight broke I was overwhelmed with the sheer beauty and magnificence of the place!
-The cliffs were simply majestic and the waves were crushing with brute force of mother nature.
+The cliffs were simply majestic and the waves were crashing with brute force of mother nature.

 The long (20-30 seconds) exposure creates a sense if mystery and displays beautiful motion.
 The harsh waves turn into soft mist as they break onto the sharp rocks, swirling around the rocks and leaving a trail as the water recedes.
 The clouds flow over the sky, creating a soft, blurred blanket against the stunning cliffs.
 The long exposure captures time and creates remarkable landscape photography of dramatic scenery.